Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Primal Policies

-As the second stage problem \eqref{eq:na-primal-inner} is a MIP, given a set of conditional scenarios for the future, we can solve the extensive form of this two-stage problem, by creating a copy of the second-stage variables in problem \eqref{eq:na-primal-inner} for each conditional scenario and embedding them in \eqref{eq:twostage-master} for all scenarios.
-Although two-stage stochastic MIP problems are still challenging to solve in general, when implementing this policy it needs only be solved once per time stage.
-On the other hand, estimating the expected value of this policy is computationally challenging since it is necessary to simulate many sample paths to construct a confidence interval.
+Although two-stage stochastic MIP problems are challenging, when implementing this policy it needs to only be solved once per time stage.
+On the other hand, estimating the expected value of this policy is computationally challenging since it is required to simulate many sample paths to construct a confidence interval.
 Thus, it may be necessary to heuristically limit the effort in solving the two-stage stochastic MIP, e.g., by using a small number of scenarios, or by terminating the solution process after the solver processes just a limited number of branch-and-bound nodes.
 Another approach is to generate a larger number of scenarios and then representing them by a smaller size sample, e.g., using a scenario reduction technique like clustering.

 The overall framework for providing bounds on {\MSMIP} is illustrated in Figure \ref{fig:framework}.
 Using LDDRs, one can obtain a Lagrangian dual policy.
 The parameters of this policy are then passed to an evaluator to provide confidence intervals (CIs) on the out of sample scenarios.
 When comparing upper bounds obtained from different methods, the same set of scenarios is used in their evaluation.